Course-MGMT59900-Group16/Big-Data-Analytics-in-the-Cloud/README.md

 **Project Overview:**
 This project delivers a cloud-native, end-to-end big data pipeline designed to analyze U.S. traffic accident data at scale, leveraging the full breadth of the AWS ecosystem.
 The primary goal is to transform raw accident records into actionable intelligence covering accident severity, geographic distribution, temporal patterns, and the influence of weather and road conditions on crash outcomes.
 The analysis is grounded in the US Accidents dataset (Kaggle / Sobhan Moosavi et al.), comprising approximately 7.7 million records spanning 49 U.S. states from 2016 to 2023 across 46 feature columns.
 The pipeline progresses through four well-defined phases — raw data ingestion into Amazon S3, distributed ETL transformation via AWS Glue (PySpark), serverless SQL querying with Amazon Athena, and interactive visualization through Amazon QuickSight — culminating in a reproducible, scalable analytical platform suitable for academic evaluation, operational deployment, and further extension.

+**-Setup & Deployment**
+-** Prerequisites**
+- Active AWS account with IAM permissions for S3, Glue, Athena, QuickSight, and CloudWatch.
+- Python 3.8+ with the following packages: boto3, pyspark, pandas, pyarrow.
+- AWS CLI installed and configured via aws configure with appropriate access key and region.
+- Kaggle API access to download the US Accidents dataset.
+-
+**- Deployment Steps**

+- Clone the repository — Execute git clone https://github.com/username/us-traffic-accident-analysis.git and navigate into the project directory.
+- Download dataset — Obtain US_Accidents_March23.csv from Kaggle and place it in data/raw/ (this directory is excluded from version control via .gitignore).
+- Create S3 buckets — Run bash infrastructure/s3_setup.sh to provision and configure the raw and processed S3 buckets with appropriate policies.
+- Register Glue jobs — Run python infrastructure/glue_setup.py to register Glue crawlers, upload PySpark job scripts to S3, and create Glue job definitions.
+- Run ETL job — Trigger the ETL job from the AWS Glue console or via CLI: aws glue start-job-run --job-name etl_clean_transform.
+- Query with Athena — Open the Athena console, execute athena/create_tables.sql to register external tables, then run queries from athena/analysis_queries.sql.
+- Connect QuickSight — In the QuickSight console, create a new Athena data source pointing to the accidents_processed table; import or recreate the dashboard using quicksight/dashboard_config.json.

+**Technology	Role in Project**
+- Python 3.10	ETL scripting, infrastructure automation, and Jupyter notebooks
+- Apache Spark (PySpark)	Distributed data transformation at scale within AWS Glue runtime
+- AWS S3	Durable object storage for raw CSV input and processed Parquet output
+- AWS Glue	Serverless ETL orchestration, Crawler-based schema discovery, and Data Catalog management
+- Amazon Athena	Serverless, pay-per-query SQL analytics engine over S3-resident Parquet files
+- Amazon QuickSight	Cloud-native BI and dashboarding platform for interactive visual analytics
+- AWS CloudWatch	Centralized monitoring, structured logging, and threshold-based alerting for Glue jobs
+- AWS IAM	Granular access control and least-privilege security for all AWS service interactions
+- Parquet	Columnar storage format enabling predicate pushdown and efficient compression on S3
+- SQL	Ad-hoc analytical querying and view creation within Amazon Athena

+**QuickSight Dashboard**
+The Amazon QuickSight dashboard serves as the primary analytical interface for non-technical stakeholders and executive audiences.
+It is connected directly to the Athena data source and refreshes automatically upon pipeline completion.
+The dashboard is composed of the following components:

+- **Component and	Description**
+- KPI Cards:	Total Accidents, Average Severity, Most Affected State, and Peak Hour of Day — displayed as large-format summary tiles at the top of the dashboard.
+- Choropleth Map:	Geospatial heat map of accident density by state, color-coded from low (light) to high (dark navy) frequency.
+- Bar Charts:	Top 20 cities ranked by total accidents; stacked bar chart showing severity breakdown (1–4) per state.
+- Line Charts:	Monthly accident trend from 2016 to 2023; year-over-year comparison overlay for multi-year analysis.
+- Heat Map:	Two-dimensional grid of hour of day (rows) vs. day of week (columns) showing accident frequency intensity.
+- Interactive Filters:	State, Year, Severity (multi-select), and Weather Condition — applied globally across all dashboard visuals.

 **Dataset**
 The dataset used in this project is the U.S. Accidents (2016–2023) dataset, a large-scale nationwide traffic incident repository containing 7,728,394 accident records collected from February 2016 through March 2023.
 It provides a comprehensive view of roadway incidents across 49 U.S. states, capturing detailed information on accident severity, timestamps, geographic coordinates, roadway characteristics, and weather conditions.
 The dataset was originally published on Kaggle and aggregates real-time traffic incident feeds from multiple APIs, including: